Kosovo is Serbia

-"Kosovo is Serbia" (Косово је Србија) is a slogan that has been used in Serbia since the 1980s, later popularised as a reaction to Kosovo's 2008 declaration of independence from Serbia.
+"Kosovo is Serbia" (Косово је Србија) is a slogan that has been used in Serbia since the 1980s, later popularized as a reaction to Kosovo's 2008 declaration of independence from Serbia.

 History

 The slogan was used by a crowd in Serbia in a funeral following the 1987 Paraćin massacre.

 Following Kosovo's declaration of independence on 17 February 2008 by Kosovar Albanian members of the Legislative Assembly, this was the marquee slogan used in the Belgrade demonstrations against it.
 The slogan has been used by a series of protests, and by the Serbian Government.

 The slogan has appeared on T-shirts and in graffiti and was placed on the websites of Kosovar institutions by hackers in 2009.
 The slogan is used by Serbs across the world.